-If you’d like to find out more about our Emerge work, or are interested in joining our team of volunteers, just email us on email@example.com
+If you’d like to find out more about our Hospital Project work, or are interested in joining our team of volunteers, just email us on email@example.com

-IF YOU'D LIKE TO SUPPORT OUR EMERGE WORK...
+IF YOU'D LIKE TO SUPPORT OUR Hospital WORK...

 Covers the volunteer costs for our team to be in the hospital